 Tight-fitting shorts for sport use (cycling) that have a chamois (padding) built into the crotch for comfort.

-is a set-in sleeve with gradual width added throughout the length.
+A set-in sleeve with gradual width added throughout the length.
 The fullness at the end of the sleeve is set into a cuff.

 A shoe construction featuring two side flaps of material that are joined across the foot with lacing.

-is a straight, wide-cut neckline from shoulder to shoulder.
+A straight, wide-cut neckline from shoulder to shoulder.
 Also called a "bateau neckline."

 A short jacket that is open in front and ends above the waist.